 Ethereum's Monetary Policy is defined by the rewards that are paid out by the protocol at any given time.
-Ethereum's yearly network issuance is approximately 4.5% with 2 Ether per block and an additional 1.75 Ether per uncle block (plus fees) being rewarded to miners.
+Ethereum's current yearly network issuance is approximately 4.5% with 2 Ether per block and an additional 1.75 Ether per uncle block (plus fees) being rewarded to miners.

 Ethereum's minimum necessary issuance policy is enforced by a wide range of stakeholders within the ecosystem - including:

 - Miners and other network participants

-As Ethereum is a decentralized network, the Monetary Policy can only be successfully modified if there is overwhelming consensus from the aforementioned stakeholders.
+As Ethereum is a decentralized network, the Monetary Policy cannot be successfully modified unless there is overwhelming consensus from the aforementioned stakeholders.
 Ethereum follows an off-chain governance process meaning that any and all decisions on changes to the network happen extra-protocol.

 As part of the Ethereum genesis block, initial contributors to Ethereum sale were allocated 60,000,000 Ether.
 Another 12,000,000 Ether was given to the development fund which was distributed among early contributors and the Ethereum Foundation.